 Since independent contractors don’t have the same rights afforded to full-time employees (which typically includes benefits) and they have to pay self-employment taxes, they may feel the need to work day after day without breaks—even at the cost of their own health and other responsibilities.

 This is exacerbated further by unstable supply and demand of freelance work—and an ever-fluctuating market rate.
-As you might imagine, independent contractors who lack both a safety net and a living wage are under a lot of stress.
-And, as a 2019 Leapers survey found, 61% of freelancers said that stress, anxiety, and poor mental health undermined their ability to work.
+As you might imagine, contract workers who lack both a safety net and a living wage are under a lot of stress.
+And, as a 2022 Leapers report found, 41% of freelancers said that stress, anxiety, and poor mental health undermined their ability to work.
 This, in turn, can affect the companies that they work with.

 The role the gig economy may play in increasing racial inequality